|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Section 22 of the Elections Policy requires that all campaigning be “positive in nature”.

 In 2014, the University of Calgary Students' Union defended one of its campus clubs, Solidarity for Palestinian Human Rights (SPHR) against worldwide calls for sanctions against clubs of this nature, after the club’s former president posted alleged hate speech on her Facebook page.
-The Gauntlet reports:
+The Gauntlet reported:

 Ala’a Hamdan, a fourth-year biology student and former president of the Calgary chapter of Solidarity for Palestinian Human Rights (SPHR), posted writing on her personal Facebook page this month that members of Calgary United With Israel (CUWI) accused of being hate speech that condones violence against Israelis.